To get attention authentically, care more than others do...

 Most influencers compete for attention by trying to be more entertaining, more shocking, more clever with their content.

 Instead, we can instead aim to be our authentic caring selves — rather than trying to be polished.

 We can win by caring more for our audience than other influencers are willing to care.

 We do this by deeply understanding our audience, which then allows us to create content and offerings that they will also care about.

 I dream of a world where influencers and thought leaders will prioritize their own inner growth over their external metrics.

-Don’t try to “get” millions of followers.
-Focus on caring enough for your true fans, by seeking more conversation with them, and your business will naturally thrive.
+Don’t try to “grab attention” and “get” millions of followers.
+Focus on caring enough for your true fans, by seeking deeper conversation with them, and your business will naturally thrive.